Has this ever happened to you?

 Here’s the thing:

 Nobody knows whether your trading strategy has an edge.
-The only way to find out is, to record down your trades and let the data speaks for itself.
+The only way to find out is, to record down your trades and let the data speak for itself.

 These are the metrics you need: